bg-write/koopa-vgm/content/case-study.md

 ### **Key Business Insights & Data Patterns**

 **🎯 Top-Performing Franchises:**
-- **Nintendo representation:** 42% of all tracks are from Mario, Zelda, or Donkey Kong franchises
+- **Nintendo representation:** 42% of all tracks are from Mario, Zelda, and Donkey Kong franchises
 - **Modern hits emerge:** Cyberpunk 2077 (#1) and ULTRAKILL (#7, #11, #14) show strong contemporary appeal
 - **Classic VGM's lasting appeal:** Only 9% of tracks have Spotify releases credited before 2010, but 56% of games were originally released before 2010, showing classic VGM's enduring popularity through streaming platforms